po1sigala/live/01-Class-Content/10-OOP/01-Activities/06-Stu-Polymorhphism/README.md

 ## 💡 Hints

 * Look up the `extends` keyword to see how you can inherit methods from a parent class

+* The `super` method calls to the parent class's constructor allowing you to access variables and methods

 * Derivative objects can add additional functionality